 Why it’s on worry lists: Maltodextrin can be made from a variety of starches, including corn, potato, rice or wheat.

 Why you don’t need to worry: The source does not matter because maltodextrin is such a highly processed ingredient that the protein is removed, rendering it gluten free.
 If wheat is used to make maltodextrin, “wheat” will appear on the label.
 This might give you pause, but even in this case, the maltodextrin would be gluten free.
 In Canada, maltodextrin made from wheat was tested with one of the most sensitive tests available and no gluten was detected.

 8. Mono and diglycerides

 Why they’re on worry lists: Questions about mono and diglycerides arose because of suspicion that wheat might be used with them as a carrier.
 It is unclear what caused that suspicion.

 Why you don’t have to worry: To date there has been no evidence advanced that this is the case and there are no instances of mono and diglycerides ever being connected with gluten.
 In fact, they are fats and therefore gluten free.

 Why you don’t have to worry: You don’t have to worry about spices.
 Pure spices are gluten free.
 But seasonings are not well defined.
 Some are gluten free; others are not.

 Why it’s on worry lists: Because a long time ago someone suggested that vinegar distilled from wheat might still contain gluten proteins.

 Why you don’t have to worry: As scientists have always said, this concern is not only silly but also not possible in the real world.
 The gluten protein is too heavy to vaporize and end up in the distillate.
 If you think distilled vinegar causes problems, avoid it.
 But the cause is not gluten.
 (However, note that malt vinegar is derived from barley and can still contain gluten, so it should be avoided on the gluten-free diet.)

 Why that’s a good thing: Distilled vinegar is in a lot of things – salad dressings and marinades, to mention just two.
-Knowing vinegar is safe will help you include them in your diet.
+Knowing these vinegars are safe will help you include them in your diet.